-This course is designed to teach the principles of unarmed self-defense.
+This course is designed to teach the principles of unarmed selfdefense.
 Basic skills acquired will include blocking, shifting, punching, striking and kicking techniques.
 Exercises that promote muscular control, speed of movement and mental alertness will be emphasized.
+This course may be taken four times.

-163X4 BALLROOM/SWING DANCE
+163X4 BALLROOM/SWING/SALSA

-This course is designed to teach the basic principles of Ballroom/ Swing dance.
+This course is designed to teach the basic principles of Ballroom/ Swing/Salsa dance.
 Physical skills emphasized will include rhythm, syncopation, partnering and body expression.
-Dance forms include Polka, Waltz, Foxtrot, East Coast Swing, West Coast Swing and Lindy Hop.
+Dance forms include Polka, Waltz, Foxtrot, East Coast Swing, West Coast Swing, Cha-Cha and Salsa.
+This course may be taken four times.

 167X4 TAP DANCE

 This course is designed to teach the basic principles of the Tap idiom.
 Combinations and dances based upon Tap steps and movements is the framework of the class.
 Physical skills commonly used in musical and theatre productions will be emphasized.
+This course may be taken four times.